vhmarrafon/interpolation_tutorials/README.md

-# metpy_tutorials
+# interpolation_tutorials
-The purpose of this repository is to share some uses of metpy, providing notebooks that can be used in various academic or corporate tasks.
+This repository provides a collection of Python tutorials in jupyter notebook focusing on various interpolation techniques commonly used in meteorological and geospatial data processing.
+The tutorials cover both basic and advanced interpolation methods, aiming to provide users with a hands-on guide to implement and understand these techniques in real-world applications.
+These techniques can help in various academic or corporate tasks.